mckennapsean/dissertation/content/07-reflect.md

 distinct, iterative phases of the prototype.
 For example, the scatterplot encoding is one such visualization artifact, which we validated in terms of its ability to scale across many variables and dimensions, and to overlay multiple datasets.
-A separate concept to the tool is the notion of interaction, with selection of and animation between projections; this concept was not a novel contribution on its own but added further value to the technique and s-CorrPlot tool.
+A concept separate from the tool is the notion of interaction, with selection of and animation between projections; this concept was not a novel contribution on its own but added further value to the technique and s-CorrPlot tool.
 Most of these artifacts stem from the _ideate_ activity, but they were